MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 ## Valid domains guidelines violation

 Your app submission must adhere to the [external domains](/legal/marketplace/certification-policies) guidelines under Microsoft’s Commercial Marketplace Certification Policy.
-For your app to pass review, ensure that the domains listed under the `validDomains` and `messageHandlers` arrays in the app manifest are under your organization's direct control and doesn't include test or non-production domains.
+For your app to pass review, ensure that the domains listed under the `validDomains` and `messageHandlers` arrays in the app manifest are under your organization's direct control and don't include test or non-production domains.

 [Back to top](#common-reasons-for-app-validation-failure)